MaReMakoto/shirube-releases/README.md

 ## 🤝 Community & Integrations

 * **Discord Rich Presence:** Show off your immersion grind!
 Shirube natively hooks into your local Discord client to broadcast the media you are studying, your live elapsed time, and your daily mined cards.
-* **Discord Gengo Export:** Click the chat icon (💬) on any dialogue or vocabulary card to instantly copy a perfectly formatted Markdown snippet (with context sentences and translations) straight to your favorite Discord `#mining-finds` channel.
+* **Discord Gengo Export:** Click the chat icon (💬) on any dialogue or vocabulary card to instantly copy a perfectly formatted Markdown snippet (with context sentences and translations) straight to your favorite Discord channel.
 * **High-Fidelity Audio (VOICEVOX):** Ditch the robotic browser voices.
 Shirube natively bridges with the free [VOICEVOX](https://voicevox.hiroshiba.jp/) engine to provide studio-quality Japanese voice actors.
 * **Auto-Sync to Anki:** Prefer Anki over Shirube's built-in SRS?
 Enable the AnkiConnect integration in Settings, and Shirube will silently build your Anki deck in the background as you mine.